telerik/UnitTest-new-CSharp-Features-with-JustMock/README.md

-# UnitTest-new-CSharp-Features-with-JustMock
+# UnitTest new C# Features with JustMock
-Examples of how you can unit test the new C# features with JustMock
+The examples of this repo will show you how you can write unit tests for methods in your code that are using the new C# features with JustMock.